jeremysinger/capabilitiesforcoders/README.md

 # Building and deploying

+### Prerequisites:

+To build this site you will need:

+1. an installation of nodejs (version 18, 20 or later).
+I recommend using [NVM](https://github.com/nvm-sh/nvm) to set this up
+2. a JS package manager.
+This project has been written with [pnpm](https://pnpm.io/installation), but in principle even npm should work.

+To deploy it, you will need to configure a web server such as apache or nginx to serve the static build files.

+### Installing capabilities for coders

 Astro is a static site generator; It generates static files which can be served with any regular web server.
 To build this project:

 1. clone the repo